rangari-rani/rangari-rani/README.md

 ## 📫 Let’s Connect

 I'm currently open to full-time roles as a **Java Full Stack Developer** (ReactJS + Spring Boot).
-Feel free to reach out or connect with me on LinkedIn:
+You can connect with me on LinkedIn:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Rani_Rangari-blue?logo=linkedin)](https://www.linkedin.com/in/rani-rangari/)